Miss Anthropocene

-Miss Anthropocene is the fifth studio album by Canadian musician Grimes, released on February 21, 2020.
-It marked her first album in over four years, since she released Art Angels.
-It was officially announced on March 19, 2019.
-The album's name is a pun on the feminine title "Miss", and the words "misanthrope" and "Anthropocene", a neologism popularised in the year 2000 by Paul J. Crutzen that was proposed to denote the current geological age the Earth is in.
-The album is a loose concept album about an "anthropomorphic goddess of climate change" inspired by Roman mythology and villainy.
+Miss Anthropocene is the fifth studio album by Canadian musician Grimes.
+It was released on February 21, 2020, through 4AD.
+It marked her first album in over four years, after the release of Art Angels in 2015.
+The album was officially announced on March 19, 2019.
+The name of the album is a pun on the feminine title "Miss", and the words "misanthrope" and "Anthropocene", a neologism popularised by Paul J. Crutzen in 2000 that was proposed to denote the current geological age the Earth is in.
+The album is a concept album about an "anthropomorphic goddess of climate change" inspired by Roman mythology and villainy.
 Miss Anthropocene is Grimes' final album on record label 4AD, to which she has been signed since 2012.
-The album is darker in style than Grimes' 2015 album Art Angels, containing inspiration from the sounds of industrial music.
+The album is darker in style than Art Angels, containing inspiration from the sounds of industrial music.

 Background and release

 On December 16, 2017, Grimes responded to fan on Twitter that she had "played [her] label new music", indicating that something would be released soon.
 Among marked disagreements with her record label 4AD, Grimes later announced that she had hoped to release a new album in 2018.
 On February 24, 2018, Grimes revealed that she was in the process of recording two albums to follow up her 2015 album Art Angels.
 In May 2018, some working titles were shared via her Instagram story.
 In June 2018, Grimes was featured in Apple's Behind the Mac advertisement campaign in which a snippet of a song titled "That's What the Drugs Are For" was featured.

 The album's title was announced on March 19, 2019.
 Grimes explained that the album would be a concept album about an "anthropomorphic goddess of climate change" in which "each song will be a different embodiment of human extinction".
 Grimes explained that she "love[s] godly personifications of abstract/horrific concepts", pointing to the Roman god of war Mars as an inspiration; and that by making a personification of climate change she hoped that it would "maybe ... be a bit easier to look at" and not be "just abstract doom".
 In an interview with The Wall Street Journal, Grimes further explained that "people don't care about it [climate change], because we're being guilted."
 Grimes stated that she wanted "to make climate change fun" and "make a reason to look at it".